threefoldtech/0-stor_v2/README.md

 - Monitoring of active 0-db backends.
 An active backend is considered a backend that is tracked in the config, which has sufficient space left to write new blocks.
-If a backend is full, it will be rotated out by reserving a new one, but the existing backend is not decommissioned.
 - Repair queue: periodically, all 0-db's used are checked, to see if the are still online.
 If a 0-db is unreachable, all objects which have a chunk stored on that 0-db will be rebuild on fully healthy 0-db's.